gleanerio/archetype/workbench/triplestore.md

 * The code appends /sparql to all URLs for SPARQL endpoints, this is an issue and means the package can only be used easily with AWS Neptune or Blazegraph and a few others.
 Packages like GraphDB and Oxigraph will not work well, if at all.
+* for simple cases where we do not match UIDs, use chmod 777 to allow write access

 ## Graph Explorer